Leaded Stained Glass Windows

 Add Beauty & Ensure Privacy with Leaded Stained Glass Windows

 When Scottish Stained Glass uses the term “leaded glass” we are referring to our collection of various clear, textured glasses.
 Leaded glass and stained glass are basically the same, but leaded glass describes designs which have no color.
-Leaded stained glass or simply leaded glass is glass that has been mixed with lead-rich materials while molten; lead replaces the calcium content of a typical glass.
+This type of glass has been mixed with lead-rich materials while molten; lead replaces the calcium content of a typical glass.

 Lead glass has a long history.
 The earliest known example with lead oxide additives is a blue glass fragment from Nippur dated to 1400 BC.
 Leaded stained glass was first used in medieval Europe as a base for colored glass.
 This glass was used in mosaic tiles, enamels, stained glass painting, and to imitate precious stones.
 Lead oxide was used to create enamel for vessels and windows because of its lower working temperature.